On the Coupling Effects between Elastic and Electromagnetic Fields from the Perspective of Conservation of Energy: Governing Equations and the Law of Conservation of Energy

 In electrodynamics, the governing equations are the set of Maxwell equations:

-where $D_i$ ($B_i$) is the electric displacement (magnetic induction); $E_i$ ($H_i$) is the electric (magnetic) field; $\xi_{ijk}$ is the permutation symbol; $J^e_i$ is the electric current density.
+where $D_i$ ($B_i$) is the electric displacement (magnetic induction); $E_i$ ($H_i$) is the electric (magnetic) field; $\xi_{ijk}$ is the permutation symbol; $J^e_i$ is the free electric current density.
 Among them, Eqns (\ref{eq:me1}) and (\ref{eq:me3}) are time-independent, i.e., static equations; while Eqns (\ref{eq:me2}) and (\ref{eq:me4}) are time-dependent, i.e., dynamic equations.
 Here, $D_i=\epsilon_{ij} E_j$ ($B_i=\mu_{ij} H_j$) where $\epsilon_{ij}$ ($\mu_{ij}$) is the permittivity (permeability).
 The law of conservation of energy in electrodynamics is called the Poynting's theorem.
 A brief outline$^{\cite{Jackson:1999}}$ is presented below.
 Beginning with the work done by the electric field $J^e_i E_i$,

 where $S_i=\xi_{ijk} E_j H_k$ is the Poynting vector and $u^{em} = \frac{1}{2} \epsilon_{ij} E_i E_j + \frac{1}{2} \mu_{ij} H_i H_j $ is the electromagnetic energy.
 At the first step, both the dynamics equations are substituted.
-Here, on the right-hand side, the first term indicates the work done by the electric field; the second term, analogously, can be considered as the work done by the magnetic field.
+Here, on the right-hand side of Eqn (\ref{eq:emp}), the first term indicates the work done by the electric field; the second term, analogously, can be considered as the work done by the magnetic field.
 Since in the expression of the Lorentz force, the magnetic force in fact does no work, then this term is zero.
 Note, here the magnetic force is the potential force resulting from the vector potential of the magnetic field.
 The nonpotential damping force during the magnetization process is not considered here.
-Note that at the third step and hereafter, the permittivity $\epsilon_{ij}$ and permeability $\mu_{ij}$ are assumed to be diagonal tensors, so that $U^{em}$ can be explicitly defined.
-At the last step, the physical content of Poynting's theorem states the energy transferred into the boundary of a continuum media by the Poynting vector (usually from the electric power source) equals the sum of the increase in the electromagnetic energy and the work done by the electric field (which is usually dissipated into heat or converted into other energies via electronic devices) within the bulk of the material.
+Note that at the third step and hereafter, the symmetry of the permittivity tensor $\epsilon_{ij}$ and the permeability tensor $\mu_{ij}$ are used so that $u^{em}$ can be explicitly defined.
+At the last step of Eqn (\ref{eq:emp}), the physical content of Poynting's theorem states the energy transferred into the boundary of a continuum media by the Poynting vector (usually from the electric power source) equals the sum of the increase in the electromagnetic energy and the work done by the electric field (which is usually dissipated into heat or converted into other energies via electronic devices) within the bulk of the material.
 Shown by the above derivation, it is evident that the two dynamic equations of Maxwell equations must satisfy the law of conservation of energy.